thisisashwinraj/Jovian-Govt-Policy-Enquiry-Chatbot/README.md

 ### Deployment Platforms

 Direct end-user interactions are handled by Dialogflow in a platform-specific way.
-Currently, Jovian is integrated only with text based platforms like Telegram and Facebook  Messenger.
+Currently, Jovian is integrated only with text based platforms like Telegram and Messenger.
 These integrations are fully supported by Dialogflow and are configured with the Dialogflow Console.
-Dialogflow phone Gateway and partner built-in telephony integrations are  currently under testing and is scheduled to be available in the upcoming version.
+Dialogflow phone Gateway and a variety of other partner built-in telephony integrations are  currently under testing and is scheduled to be made available in the upcoming version.

 # Usage, Development and Privacy Policy

-To invoke the bot, the  user can simply start with a greeting or a query.
+To invoke this bot, the user can simply start with a greeting or a query.
 The action is set to match the user's language settings.
-The default welcome intent usually includes a short description of the services that Jovian can deliver.
-Quick replies and card responses are available for the Telegram deployment of the bot for user convenience.
+The default welcome intents usually includes a short description of the services that Jovian can deliver.
+Quick replies, and card responses are available for the Telegram deployment of the bot for user convenience.
 Dialogflow API requests and responses are logged to Cloud Logging.
-As per the privacy policy, the user data is totally secure and no maintainer has any access over the messages the user may send to the action or the responses that it sends back.
-The action also does not require the user to provide any account linking or login information.
+As per the privacy policy, the users data is totally secure and no maintainer has any access over the messages that the user may send to the action or the responses that it sends back.

 Interaction logs capture conversation messages from both end-users and the agent.
-User information may reside within the agent's logs stored by Dialogflow for upto 400 days.
+This user information may reside within the agent's logs stored by Dialogflow for upto 400 days.
 Interactions that had issues with intent matching show a warning icon in yellow and the interactions that had webhook errors show a warning icon in red.
-Usage data such as information regarding how many users are using the bot, which geographical regions they are located in, and basic data including users’ language, device type, and length and frequency of use can be accessed and used to make the action better and add features.
+Usage data such as information regarding the number of users using the bot, the geographical regions they are located in, and basic data including users’ language, device type, and length and frequency of use can be accessed and used to make the action better and add features.

 The privacy policy for the chatbot can be found here.
-Jovian does not require the users to sign up for new accounts (integrating third -parties may require signing up to their platform).
-No cloud functions provided by firebase are used for developing the action.
+Jovian does not require the users to sign up into new accounts (integrating third -parties may require signing up).
+No cloud functions provided by firebase are used for developing the bot.

 # Contribution and Guidelines